-Evaluation preference points shall be awarded on a sliding scale from zero up to 15 percent (15%) of the total available evaluation points for scoring of proposals to those firms bidding on non-CCNA-responding to Professional Services Professional Services contracts solicitations valued at \$500,000 or greater.
-The sliding scale shall be based upon the relative level of SBE dollar participation that has been committed to on the prime respondent/bidder'srespondent's team (e.g., zero SBE participation on a prime SBE participation among all prime bidder's tam contract and subcontract levels combined, shall yield award of fifteen evaluation preference points out of 100; and a prime respondent/bidder'srespondent's or bidder's team that achieves only half as many dollars in SBE participation as the firm with the greatest SBE dollar participation at the prime contract and subcontract levels combined shall be awarded 7.5 evaluation points out of 100).
+Evaluation preference points shall be awarded on a sliding scale from zero up to 15 percent (15%) of the total available evaluation points for scoring of proposals to those firms bidding on non-CCNA Professional Services contracts valued at \$500,000 or greater.
+The sliding scale shall be based upon the relative level of SBE dollar participation that has been committed to on the prime bidder's team (e.g., zero SBE participation on a prime bidder's team shall yield zero evaluation points, whereas the maximum SBE participation among all prime bidders, at the prime contract and subcontract levels combined, shall yield award of fifteen evaluation preference points out of 100; and a prime bidder's team that achieves only half as many dollars in SBE participation as the firm with the greatest SBE dollar participation at the prime contract and subcontract levels combined shall be awarded 7.5 evaluation points out of 100).